mutanthost/xhyvedeploy/readme.md

 <img src="https://github.com/mutanthost/xhyvedeploy/6point_font_music.jpg"/>
 Running Ubuntu on xhyve

+Why not have a repeatable, clean, VM running on less than the sum of many background processes on your aluminum shiv?
+Check if you can of course:

+$ sysctl  kern.hv_support
+kern.hv_support: 1

-You can also install a more complete Linux distribution on xhyve.
-The tricky bit is that xhyve doesn’t come with a BIOS or EFI booter, so it is necessary to extract the kernel and initrd from the Linux image and pass them to xhyve manually.
+The actually pretty easy and clean part is that xhyve doesn’t come with a BIOS or EFI booter, so it is necessary to extract the kernel and initrd from the Linux image and pass them to xhyve manually.

 First download Ubuntu Server (the desktop version doesn’t support the text mode installer) into the directory “ubuntu” inside the “xhyve” directory: